 - Great potential: senior chartered accountants can earn up to £135,000.

-- Software skills: you’ll learn industry-standard software including Bloomberg, Thomson One Banker, SAGE, Blueprint, FAME, Nvivo and SPSS.
+- Software skills: you’ll learn industry-standard software including Bloomberg, SAGE, FAME, Nvivo and SPSS.

 This course covers a broad range of areas including financial accounting fundamentals, concepts of management and principles of marketing.
 Take a look at the detail below.